bitextor/bicleaner-hardrules/README.md

-no_titles	All words in source sentence or target sentence are uppercased or in titlecase no_wrong_language	Sentence is not in the desired language no_porn	Source sentence or target sentence contains text identified as porn lm_filter	The sentence pair has low fluency score from the language model
+no_titles	All words in source sentence or target sentence are uppercased or in titlecase no_wrong_language	Sentence is not in the desired language no_porn	Source sentence or target sentence contains text identified as porn no_number_inconsistencies	Sentence contains different numbers in source and target (this filter is disabled by default) no_script_inconsistencies	Sentence source or target contains characters from different script/writing systems (this filter is disabled by default) lm_filter	The sentence pair has low fluency score from the language model
 ```